Becoming an elected member

 Any eligible elector in the Shire of Ashburton (who is 18 years of age or older and who is not disqualified) can stand as a candidate in Shire of Ashburton local government elections.
 Please note, nominees of a body corporate cannot stand for election.

-For more information on the role of elected members please visit the Department of Local Government's website.
+For more information on how local governments operate, standing for Council, the role of an elected member, nominating to be an elected member and electoral gift and crowdfunding, please visit the Department of Local Government's website.

 Nominating to be an Elected Member